cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/TheIberianPeninsula.md

 ---
 section: Amber
-displayTitle: The
+displayTitle: |
+    The Iberian Peninsula: What The Fuck Were You Thinking With That Age Gap (She Normalized It For Me?)
-uriTitle: The
+uriTitle: the-iberian-peninsula
 ---

-The Iberian Peninsula: What The Fuck Were You Thinking With That Age Gap (She Normalized It For Me?)

 From Amber's Perspective:
 "The less you speak the more you write,